rahman95/serverless-weather/readme.md

 ---

-This is a simple weather widget built using a lambda function sitting infront of an API Gateway to handle requests.
+This is a simple weather widget built using a `Lambda` and `API Gateway`.

-The lambda is responsible of making API calls and fetching the weather for your location which is geolocated using your IP Address.
-This of course isn't a super accurate identifier, so I have added support of passing query string parameters for finer grained control on the weather data.
+The Lambda is responsible for making API calls and fetching the weather for your location which is geolocated using your IP Address.
+This of course isn't a super accurate identifier, so I have added support of passing query string parameters for finer grained control on the weather data that is returned.

-This project is built using TypeScipt and Terraform and hosted on the AWS cloud.
+This project is built using `TypeScipt` and `Terraform` and hosted on the `AWS cloud`.

 ## Deployment
 ### Scripts